THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

       from autogl.module.train.evaluation import Evaluation, register_evaluate
       from sklearn.metrics import accuracy_score

-      @register_evaluate("my_acc") # use method register_evaluate, and then you can use this class by it's register name 'my_acc' class MyAcc(Evaluation):
+      @register_evaluate("my_acc") # use method register_evaluate, and then you can use this class by its register name 'my_acc' class MyAcc(Evaluation):
         @staticmethod
         def get_eval_name():
           '''
-          define the name, didn't need to same as the register name
+          define the name, didn't need to same as the registered name
           '''
           return "my_acc"